-I was a specialty coffee barista for four years, so I really know my stuff.
 I’ve selected these coffee shops based on ambiance, coffee quality, staff friendliness, location, and overall awesomeness.
-Should you find yourself in The Big Apple anytime soon, and you’d like to have a Brooklyn hipster paint a leaf in the foam of your latte, check out this list to find a place near you!
+Should you find yourself in The Big Apple anytime soon, and you’d like to pay a Brooklyn hipster $8 to paint a leaf in the foam of your latte, check out this list to find a place near you!

 El Rey Coffee Bar

 Very relaxed, El Rey is the East Village’s crown jewel of coffee.
 The morning is hectic, with everyone trying to get their cup of joe in before the workday.
 But you can often find a low time between noon and 3 pm.
 I like to sit at the front window and watch people walk by.
-I silently judge them as I sip my iced coffee.
+I try to imagine what people’s name would be or what kind of life they lead as I sip my cold brew.

 Location: 100 Stanton St, New York, NY 10002

 What To Order: Mexican Ice Mocha on draft or the Counter Culture black coffee

 You will most likely not be able to seat here, as there are only eleven seats.
 Still, they do coffee to go and it is better than nothing.
 Hi-Collar is a Japanese cafe, with high-end food and coffee that will be served with a smile.
 Lucky for me, it is only five minutes walk from my Airbnb in East Village.

 Location: 214 E 10th St, New York, NY 10003